martinpaljak/ant-javacard/README.md

 # Building JavaCard applets with Apache Ant
  * Easy to us Ant task for building JavaCard CAP files in a declarative way
- * Do What I Mean - omitted parameters are figured out
+ * Do What I Mean - omitted parameters are automagically filled out
- * Minimal dependencies, no extra downloads
+ * Minimal dependencies, no extra or unrelated downloads
  * Can be easily be integrated into continuous integration workflow

 ## Download